robinovitch61/the-leo-zone/content/posts/nic-cage-ranked/index.md

 Liam Neeson's Taken, except with a truffle pig instead of a daughter.
 They could have done without the fight club scene.
 Otherwise, pretty excellent.

+### Bad Lieutenant: Port of Call New Orleans (2009)

+To blatantly plagiarize the recommendation given to me for this movie because it is accurate and glorious: "It is somehow both entirely a Nic Cage film and entirely a Werner Herzog film.
+There's breakdancing ghosts, Iguana hallucinations, illegal substances, paranoia, everything you'd expect from a movie made by those two certified insane, beautiful artists."

 ### Wild at Heart (1990)

 David Lynch made a Nicolas Cage movie.
 And it's very David Lynch, and great.
 My partner and I now regularly say "Oh,